Timeline of World War II (1942): February

-13: The battle for Bataan continues.
+13: The battle for Bataan continues, Battle of Pasir Panjang is fought (13-14/02), Commonwealth forces lost the strategic ridge.

 15: Singapore surrendered to Japanese forces; this is arguably the most devastating loss in British military history.

 16: Being discussed in high American government circles are plans for the internment of Japanese-Americans living generally in the western US.

 The Japanese commit the Banka Island Massacre in which they open fire on Australian military nurses, killing 21.

 17: Orders are given for Rangoon to be evacuated as Japanese forces approach.

 19: Japanese aircraft attack Darwin, in Australia's Northern Territory.

 President Franklin D. Roosevelt signs Executive Order 9066 allowing the United States military to define areas as exclusionary zones.
 These zones affect the Japanese on the West Coast, and Germans and Italians primarily on the East Coast.

 A military conscription law is passed in Canada.

 20: Japanese troops cross the important Salween River in Burma.

 Japanese invade Bali and Timor by a combined use of paratroops and amphibious troops.

 21: The American Air Corps is now firmly established at bases in the UK.

 22: President Franklin Delano Roosevelt orders General Douglas MacArthur to evacuate the Philippines as American defense of the nation collapses.

 25: The internment of Japanese-American citizens in the Western United States begins as fears of invasion increase.

 Princess Elizabeth registers for war service.

 26: Vivian Bullwinkel, the only survivor of the Banka Island Massacre, is captured and imprisoned by the Japanese.

 27: Battle of the Java Sea – Under a Dutch Rear Admiral Karl Doorman, the combined forces lose 2 light cruisers and 3 destroyers.

 is attacked by nine Japanese Betty bombers in the Java Sea, damaged and later scuttled to prevent capture.

 28: Japanese land forces invade Java.